secure-software-engineering/rose/README.md

     ```
     During install you may get asked a few questions.
 Just choose the defaults.
 If progress is halted just press return once.

-2. Build custom Semantic UI for facebook overlay:
-    ```
-    git checkout -- semantic.json
-    cd semamtic/
-    gulp build
-    cd ..
-    ```

-3. Build ROSE UI based on Ember (You can skip this step.
+2. Build ROSE UI based on Ember (You can skip this step.
 A precompiled version is in the repository)
     ```
     cd rui/
     npm install